-Under the Hobart City Deal, the Federal Government has agreed to provide funding for a range of significant projects for the Greater Hobart area.
+Under the Hobart City Deal, the Federal Government agreed to provide funding for a range of significant projects for the Greater Hobart area.

-After the City Deal was signed, Council’s Mayor and staff worked closely with representatives from the State and Federal Governments and the other three Greater Hobart councils to develop an action plan to support the delivery of the commitments made in the City Deal.
+After the City Deal was signed, our Mayor and staff worked closely with representatives from the State and Federal Governments and the other three Greater Hobart councils to develop an action plan to support the delivery of the commitments made in the City Deal.
 This resulted in the Hobart City Deal Implementation Plan, which was signed on 3 October 2019.

 What does the City Deal mean for Glenorchy?